ForkFiesta/NPX-npm-template/README.md

-# Odin-To-Do-List
-Odin Exercise for building a To do list using HTML, CSS, JS, and NPX
+# NPX and NPM Framework for serving and hosting pages on Github